acmuckian/Milestone-Project-1/readme.md

 # Tim's Woodworks Website Overview

-Tim's Woodworks is a site for people seeking to sign up to woodworking and cabinetmaking courses, be they a beginner, a hobbyist or a professional looking to upgrade their skills.
+Tim's Woodworks is a site for people seeking to Enquire to woodworking and cabinetmaking courses, be they a beginner, a hobbyist or a professional looking to upgrade their skills.
 Tim's Woodworks will be useful for potential customers to see available courses, and reserve a spot on a course as well as seeing